$1.13 Billion in Sales Expected for Century Communities, Inc. (NYSE:CCS) This Quarter

-Equities research analysts forecast that Century Communities, Inc. (NYSE:CCS – Get Rating) will report $1.13 billion in sales for the current quarter, according to Zacks.
-Two analysts have issued estimates for Century Communities’ earnings, with the lowest sales estimate coming in at $1.08 billion and the highest estimate coming in at $1.18 billion.
-Century Communities posted sales of $1.01 billion in the same quarter last year, which would indicate a positive year over year growth rate of 11.9%.
-The company is expected to announce its next quarterly earnings results on Wednesday, April 27th.
+Equities research analysts expect Century Communities, Inc. (NYSE:CCS – Get Rating) to announce sales of $1.13 billion for the current fiscal quarter, Zacks reports.
+Two analysts have issued estimates for Century Communities’ earnings.
+The lowest sales estimate is $1.08 billion and the highest is $1.18 billion.
+Century Communities reported sales of $1.01 billion in the same quarter last year, which would suggest a positive year over year growth rate of 11.9%.
+The company is expected to announce its next quarterly earnings report on Wednesday, April 27th.

-According to Zacks, analysts expect that Century Communities will report full-year sales of $4.83 billion for the current fiscal year, with estimates ranging from $4.74 billion to $4.92 billion.
-For the next fiscal year, analysts anticipate that the business will post sales of $5.12 billion, with estimates ranging from $5.11 billion to $5.13 billion.
-Zacks’ sales averages are a mean average based on a survey of research firms that that provide coverage for Century Communities.
+On average, analysts expect that Century Communities will report full-year sales of $4.83 billion for the current fiscal year, with estimates ranging from $4.74 billion to $4.92 billion.
+For the next fiscal year, analysts expect that the business will report sales of $5.12 billion, with estimates ranging from $5.11 billion to $5.13 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of sell-side research firms that cover Century Communities.

-Century Communities (NYSE:CCS – Get Rating) last issued its earnings results on Wednesday, February 2nd.
-The construction company reported $4.78 EPS for the quarter, beating the Zacks’ consensus estimate of $4.08 by $0.70.
-The firm had revenue of $1.15 billion for the quarter, compared to analyst estimates of $1.16 billion.
+Century Communities (NYSE:CCS – Get Rating) last posted its quarterly earnings results on Wednesday, February 2nd.
+The construction company reported $4.78 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $4.08 by $0.70.
+The business had revenue of $1.15 billion during the quarter, compared to analyst estimates of $1.16 billion.
 Century Communities had a return on equity of 32.75% and a net margin of 11.82%.
-Century Communities’s revenue for the quarter was up 21.6% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $2.75 earnings per share.
+The business’s revenue was up 21.6% compared to the same quarter last year.
+During the same period in the prior year, the business earned $2.75 earnings per share.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, March 16th.
-Shareholders of record on Wednesday, March 2nd will be paid a $0.20 dividend.
-The ex-dividend date is Tuesday, March 1st.
-This is an increase from Century Communities’s previous quarterly dividend of $0.15.
-This represents a $0.80 dividend on an annualized basis and a dividend yield of 1.23%.
-Century Communities’s dividend payout ratio (DPR) is 5.49%.
+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 16th.
+Shareholders of record on Wednesday, March 2nd will be issued a $0.20 dividend.
+The ex-dividend date of this dividend is Tuesday, March 1st.
+This represents a $0.80 dividend on an annualized basis and a yield of 1.33%.
+This is a positive change from Century Communities’s previous quarterly dividend of $0.15.
+Century Communities’s payout ratio is currently 5.49%.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Westwood Holdings Group Inc. boosted its holdings in Century Communities by 11.1% during the 4th quarter.
-Westwood Holdings Group Inc. now owns 867,052 shares of the construction company’s stock valued at $70,916,000 after acquiring an additional 86,905 shares during the period.
-BlackRock Inc. raised its position in shares of Century Communities by 3.3% during the 4th quarter.
-BlackRock Inc. now owns 5,246,935 shares of the construction company’s stock worth $429,148,000 after acquiring an additional 169,936 shares in the last quarter.
-Vident Investment Advisory LLC increased its position in Century Communities by 3.9% during the fourth quarter.
-Vident Investment Advisory LLC now owns 34,916 shares of the construction company’s stock worth $2,857,000 after buying an additional 1,305 shares during the period.
-Virtu Financial LLC increased its position in Century Communities by 122.9% during the fourth quarter.
-Virtu Financial LLC now owns 8,472 shares of the construction company’s stock worth $693,000 after buying an additional 4,672 shares during the period.
-Finally, Deutsche Bank AG increased its holdings in shares of Century Communities by 248.3% in the fourth quarter.
-Deutsche Bank AG now owns 106,461 shares of the construction company’s stock valued at $8,708,000 after purchasing an additional 75,891 shares during the period.
+Several institutional investors have recently modified their holdings of CCS.
+Westwood Holdings Group Inc. grew its position in shares of Century Communities by 11.1% during the 4th quarter.
+Westwood Holdings Group Inc. now owns 867,052 shares of the construction company’s stock valued at $70,916,000 after buying an additional 86,905 shares during the last quarter.
+BlackRock Inc. grew its position in Century Communities by 3.3% in the 4th quarter.
+BlackRock Inc. now owns 5,246,935 shares of the construction company’s stock worth $429,148,000 after purchasing an additional 169,936 shares during the last quarter.
+Vident Investment Advisory LLC lifted its stake in Century Communities by 3.9% during the fourth quarter.
+Vident Investment Advisory LLC now owns 34,916 shares of the construction company’s stock valued at $2,857,000 after purchasing an additional 1,305 shares during the last quarter.
+Virtu Financial LLC lifted its stake in Century Communities by 122.9% during the fourth quarter.
+Virtu Financial LLC now owns 8,472 shares of the construction company’s stock valued at $693,000 after purchasing an additional 4,672 shares during the last quarter.
+Finally, Deutsche Bank AG lifted its stake in Century Communities by 248.3% during the fourth quarter.
+Deutsche Bank AG now owns 106,461 shares of the construction company’s stock valued at $8,708,000 after purchasing an additional 75,891 shares during the last quarter.
 Institutional investors and hedge funds own 85.56% of the company’s stock.

 About Century Communities (Get Rating)